MehdiZonjy/json-transqlify/README.md

 module.exports = func
 }
 ```

 ```yaml
 transformer:
   func: customer-transformer.js
 ```

 ### <a name="loaders"></a>Loaders
-Loaders handle massaging the JSON (entity) and Inserting/Updating the DB.
+Loaders handle massaging the JSON (entity) and Inserting / Updating the DB.

 The `loaders` section is an array, so you can insert the JSON into multiple tables by defining multiple loaders.

 #### <a name="insertLoader"></a>1.Insert
 The insert loaders inserts entity to a given table.
-It requires a `transformer` to be defined.
+It requires a `transformer` to be defined:
 ```yaml
 loaders:
   - insert: